-The Host Customer must be the owner of, or persons/entity responsible for, the property where the generating equipment will be located.
+The Host Customer must be the owner of, or person/entity responsible for, the property where the generating equipment will be located.
 However, the Host Customer does not need to be the entity responsible for paying for retail level electric services.

 The Host Customer is the incentive reservation holder, and alone will retain sole rights to the incentive reservation and corresponding incentive application number.
 The Host Customer has the right to designate a third-party Applicant to act on their behalf throughout the application process.
-The Host

-Customer also has the right to change these parties at any given time with prior written notice to the SOMAH PA.
-However, the Host Customer shall always be party to the SOMAH Contract (the SOMAH Contract is a fully executed Reservation Request Form, submitted during the Reservation Request process).
+The Host Customer also has the right to change these parties at any given time with prior written notice to the SOMAH PA.
+However, the Host Customer is not permitted to change the project site associated with the incentive application, as further described in Section 4.5.3, Application Site Address Transfers Not Allowable.
+The Host Customer shall always be party to the SOMAH Contract (the SOMAH Contract is a fully executed Reservation Request Form, submitted during the Reservation Request process), as detailed in Section C-1, SOMAH Program Handbook Requirements and Section C-11, Integration and Modification.